 In his near 30-year career at the top, Toby Keith has crafted his own unique sound within the country music landscape.
-Having released 19 studio albums and topped the Singles Charts 20 times during that time, Keith may be better known for his artistry and showmanship - but it can’t be questioned just how incredible his songwriting really is.
+Having released 19 studio albums, Keith may be better known for his artistry and showmanship - but it can’t be questioned just how incredible his songwriting really is.

 We hate to start with a tear-jerker, but this song had to feature on the list!

 Written solely by Keith, 'Cryin' For Me' has a unique take on death.
 The mid-tempo ballad is a true story about the death of his friend and basketball player Wayman Tisdale.
 In the song, Keith sings ‘I’m not crying coz I feel so sorry for you / I’m crying for me’.

 Whilst the track remains one of his most deep and personal songs to date, it only reached number six on the Billboard Hot Country Songs chart.

 However, that doesn’t take anything away from the lovely arrangement, as the saxophone hammers home the emotion while the subtle addition of string instruments certainly helps to tug on the heartstrings.

 This 2003 hit was written by Keith and Scotty Emerick.
 Its simple, list-style lyrics resonated with the country music community, sitting atop the charts for five weeks and going on to inspire his chain of restaurants, I Love This Bar & Grill.

 In a lot of ways, the lyrics are a snapshot of real life and real people, as Keith sings about his favourite bar and the various strangers that frequent it.

 It’s the kind of song that people raise their bottle in the air for and sing at the top of their lungs when it comes on in the bar – something he has a fair few of in his arsenal.